fabric8io/docker-maven-plugin/doc/manual.md

 condition, too.
 In the example, the `${host.port}` property is probably set before within a port mapping section.

 The property `${docker.host.address}` is set implicitly to the address of the Docker host.
+This host will be taken from the `docker.host` configuration if HTTP or HTTPS is used.
+If a Unix socket is used for communication with the docker daemon, then `localhost` is assumed.
+You can override this property always by setting this Maven property explicitly.

 ##### Log configuration